-Aggregate Net Patient Revenue (NPR) increased from Q2 2017 as well as Q4 2017 (Figures 3 & 4).
-This follows the consistent trend of Net Patient Revenue increasing slowly over time.
+Aggregate Net Patient Revenue (NPR) increased compared to previous Q1's, but decrased slightly from Q4 2017 (Figures 3 & 4).
+It's trend has been increasing by approximately \$350K per quarter over the past three years.

 MEDICAID PAYER MIX

 The amount of total charges that were attributable to Medicaid